Best Plants for the Bathroom: 7 Species That Thrive in Humidity and Low Light

 Phalaenopsis orchids love the warm, humid conditions of a bathroom and do well in the filtered light that comes through frosted glass.
 They are not as fussy as their reputation suggests; most failures come from overwatering.
 A bathroom window position often gives them the stable temperatures they prefer.

-How to fix it: Water once a week by removing the pot from the decorative cache pot and soaking the roots in water for a few minutes, then draining completely before replacing.
+Orchids enjoy the humidity and thrive in indirect bathroom light.
+How to grow it: Water once a week by removing the pot from the decorative cache pot and soaking the roots in water for a few minutes, then draining completely before replacing.
 Fertilize monthly with an orchid-specific fertilizer.

 -